top of page

 As part of her journey of planning for pregnancy, a woman is practising yoga to relieve stress.

 I’m so happy to share some of these Chinese medicine secrets for period problems with you, and I genuinely hope you’ve found this helpful article without feeling overwhelmed.
+If you're ready to take your cycle regulation to the next level, check out my article on menstrual cycle phases, Understanding Your Menstrual Cycle Phases and Hormonal Changes.

 If you know a friend who would benefit from this information, please do them a favour and share it with them.
 Thanks for being here!